 When heading into Macona, keep to the port side to avoid Proud Rock sitting by the entrance.

 Found on the northern side of Hook Island, Butterfly Bay is a protected spot where you can pick up one of the free public moorings.
-The bay is home to a vast array of marine life making diving or snorkelling from the beach or off your boat the most popular attraction in the area.
+The bay is home to a vast array of marine life, making diving or snorkelling from the beach or off your boat the most popular attraction.

-Be wary of tidal currents if you decide to five or snorkel in centre of the bay where there's a large coral bommie, home to many colourful reef fish.
+Be wary of tidal currents if you decide to dive or snorkel in the centre of the bay where there’s a large coral bommie, home to many colourful reef fish.

-You'll have to visit to decide how Butterfly Bay gets its name.
-Some people say it's because the bay it's shaped like a butterfly, others say it's because of the colonies of butterflies found along the creek beds.
+You’ll have to visit to decide how Butterfly Bay gets its name.
+Some say it’s because the bay is shaped like a butterfly.
+Others say it’s because of the colonies of butterflies found along the creek beds.

 Many charterers tell us that Stonehaven was their favourite anchorage while cruising the Whitsundays.